qfpl/applied-fp-course/INSTRUCTOR_NOTES.md

 Exceptions will be discussed when working on the 'readObject' function to load the file into a JSON Value.

+Mention and work through the type signature of:

+- ``fmap . fmap``

+Students start to encounter multiple ``Functor`` layers around this level and this technique comes in handy.

 # Level 6

 This is "The ReaderT" level.